open-mmlab/mmocr/demo/README.md

-# Inference
+# Demo

-An easy to use API for inference with MMOCR is provided through the [ocr.py](https://github.com/open-mmlab/mmocr/blob/main/mmocr/utils/ocr.py) script.
+We provide an easy-to-use API for inference with MMOCR in [ocr.py](https://github.com/open-mmlab/mmocr/blob/main/mmocr/utils/ocr.py) script.

 The API can be called through command line (CL) or by calling it from another python script.